Lemoncode/webcomponents-react/README.md

 - Create web component
 - Use web component

-That means, we could create a web component with one technology and consume it with other different thechnology (as we did on samples _03 Using web components in Preact_).
+That means, we could create a web component with one technology and consume it with other one (as we did on samples _03 Using web components in Preact_).

 ### Create WC with React